kuzzleio/kuzzle/doc/2/api/controllers/document/m-get/index.md

 If one or more document retrievals fail, the response status is set to `206`, and the `error` object contains a [partial error](/core/1/api/essentials/errors#partialerror) error.

 ::: info
-You can use the `found` attribute on hits to identify missing documents.
+You can use the `found` attribute to identify missing documents.
 :::

 ```js